selco13/HLNOS9/README.md

 on the current, active window.
 The Menu Bar is considered contextually relevant to the active window the user is interacting with.
 This is in contrast to Windows TaskBar, which is contextually independent.

-I decided to let windows attach a MenuBar to the event they fire when they become active, and let the PlatinumDesktop and PlatinumDesktopMenuBar components use that state to render the menu.
+I decided to let windows attach a MenuBar to the event they fire when they become active, and let the ClassicyDesktop and ClassicyDesktopMenuBar components use that state to render the menu.
 This took some time for me to wrap my head around, being somewhat a newbie again to React, but eventually it became so elegant that I have almost taken it for granted.

 I abstracted out as much even logic as possible into the deepest component I could.
-I knew that ClassicyWindow events might need to bubble up to the PlatinumDesktop, but I also knew many ClassicyWindow events would need to go that high, and could stay within the Window itself.
+I knew that ClassicyWindow events might need to bubble up to the ClassicyDesktop, but I also knew many ClassicyWindow events would need to go that high, and could stay within the Window itself.
 While the events are structuarlly the same, I decided to setup discrete event dispatchers for components.
 I knew this means I would have to make two calls for some events.

 For instance, to handle a `PlatinumWindowFocus` event, first I need to notify the actual window it has been focused.
 This is important so that it could notify the windows' children of a change, and make any visual updates necessary, such as applying a new "active" CSS class.
-Then, I need to let the PlatinumDesktop event handler also know the window was been focused, so it can be set as the active window and raised to the top-most z-index.
+Then, I need to let the ClassicyDesktop event handler also know the window was been focused, so it can be set as the active window and raised to the top-most z-index.
 When handling this event in the ClassicyWindow, I first dispatch a local `PlatinumWindowFocus` to the Window's event dispatcher.
 Then, using the same payload, I dispatch the same `PlatinumWindowFocus` event to the Desktop event dispatcher.